vunhuanh/TripBuilder/README.md

 * Import the TripBuilder.sql database into your RDBMS
 * Edit the connection parameters in api/DB_connection.php if necessary
 * Launch via client/index.php

+## Usage
+* Please see the wiki for more information